 Bureau of Corrections

 - The Bureau of Corrections Major has oversight over courtroom security, inmate custody and care, and transport.
 The Gadsden County Jail currently houses an average of 190 inmates with a capacity of 157 inmates.
-The day-to-day operations of the county jail is overseen by Captain Jim Corder, Jail Administrator.
-Captain Corder is assisted by 1st Lt.
-Henry Miller, Assistant Jail Administrator, and Lt.
-William Moore, Jail Inspector.
+The day-to-day operations of the county jail is overseen by the Jail Administrator-Captain Henry Miller, Assistant Jail Administrator-Captain Vincent Crump and Jail Inspector-Lt.
+William Moore.

 Major Services Provided: